veeto

 Summary

-Senator Ashby's automated traffic enforcement legislation would authorize California cities and counties to implement red light camera programs while establishing comprehensive operational requirements and privacy protections.
-The bill permits local jurisdictions to install automated systems at intersections to detect and issue civil citations for traffic signal violations.
+Senator Ashby's automated traffic enforcement legislation would allow California cities and counties to implement red light camera programs while establishing comprehensive guidelines for their deployment and operation.
+The bill authorizes local jurisdictions to use automated systems to detect and issue citations for traffic signal violations, with violations subject to a $100 civil penalty.

 Key Dates